 If you’re serious about achieving millionaire status then you’ve got to commit to learning from those who have already achieved what you want to achieve.

-3. A Defined Plan and Steps for Achieving that Plan
+3. A Defined Plan

 Simply stating “I want to be rich” doesn’t cut it.
 If you truly want to be wealthy, you need to ask yourself some serious questions.
 Questions such as: